oceanprotocol/docs/content/concepts/production-network.md

 **At the time of writing, there was no live, running, publicly-available Ocean Production Network.**

-Ocean Protocol makes use of several EVM networks, including:
+Ocean Protocol makes use of several EVM-compatible networks, including:

 - the Ethereum Mainnet (also called the Main Ethereum Network),
 - various [testnets](/concepts/testnets/), and